 whale's favorite food.
 These tiny shrimp-like animals live

 in sediment on the ocean floor.
 Whales also like small creatures

 called cumaceans and isopods.

 They eat little mysids, which hide

 small and microscopic animals floating in the sea.
 When

-eating plankton, gray whales can be seen skim-feeding with their upper
+eating plankton, whales can be seen skim-feeding with their upper

 above the surface of the ocean.